 Considering certain resemblance of this provision to Article 3(2) of the GDPR, it would not be a surprise going forward if Chinese regulators consider the regulatory approach as illustrated in the European Data Protection Board "Guidelines 1/2018 on Territorial Scope."

-The definition of “personal data” and “processing” under the draft PDPL are almost as broad as its equivalent term under the GDPR.
-Organizations or individuals outside China that fall into the scope of the draft PDPL will need to set up a dedicated organization or appoint a representative in China and also report relevant information of their domestic organization or representative to Chinese regulators.
+The definition of “personal data” and “processing” under the draft PIPL are almost as broad as its equivalent term under the GDPR.
+Organizations or individuals outside China that fall into the scope of the draft PIPL will need to set up a dedicated organization or appoint a representative in China and also report relevant information of their domestic organization or representative to Chinese regulators.

 More clarity on categorization of roles for data processing

-Unlike the GDPR, the draft PDPL does not differentiate between a data controller and data processor, instead only allocates liability and compliance requirements to “personal data processor,” which under the draft PDPL refers to organizations or individuals that independently determines the purpose, scope and means of processing of personal data.
-The personal data processor under the draft PDPL is akin to the data controller under the GDPR.
+Unlike the GDPR, the draft PIPL does not differentiate between a data controller and data processor, instead only allocates liability and compliance requirements to “personal data processor,” which under the draft PIPL refers to organizations or individuals that independently determines the purpose, scope and means of processing of personal data.
+The personal data processor under the draft PIPL is akin to the data controller under the GDPR.

-Joint personal data processors are required by the draft PDPL to determine their respective rights and obligations among themselves by way of an agreement and to assume joint liability toward data subjects.
+Joint personal data processors are required by the draft PIPL to determine their respective rights and obligations among themselves by way of an agreement and to assume joint liability toward data subjects.

 More lawful bases for processing of personal data aside from consent

-The draft PDPL finally addresses one much-debated issue in the CSL, i.e., data subject’s consent as the only lawful basis for processing of personal data.
-The draft PDPL provides the following lawful basis except legitimate interest:
+The draft PIPL finally addresses one much-debated issue in the CSL, i.e., data subject’s consent as the only lawful basis for processing of personal data.
+The draft PIPL provides the following lawful basis except legitimate interest: